 At work, investing attention in listening and reading, reflecting on what we hear, compounds into increasingly accurate diagnoses and more effective actions.

 I wrote this post because I was worried that it’s harder to listen these days.
 I noticed this not only in others but in myself.
 I have always read a lot, and listened acutely, picking up on subtle cues that others have missed.
 But this year of near-universal remote working and growing responsibility has found me skimming through some emails cursorily and sometimes multitasking (actually context switching) during calls, meaning I’ve sometimes missed useful info in my haste.

 There are plenty of good resources on how to write or present so our message will be understood better.
 There are also great books (including a couple that I mentioned above) on how to design learning organisations where ideas are thought through and really put into practice.
 But there’s not a lot of material for intelligent adults on how to better use the words we read or hear.

 Writing these thoughts and tips has helped me shape things up in my head.
 I know a couple of my personal connections will find them useful, and I hope they’ll be interesting to others too.

-Thanks to Susannah Davda for reviewing a previous version and making some very helpful suggestions.
+Thanks to Susannah Davda for reviewing a previous version and suggesting helpful changes.